-In 2010, the annual wage range for LPNs reported by the Bureau of Labor Statistics was $31,300 to $58,020 (the median wages for the bottom 10% and top 10% of earners).
-That same year, RNs and advanced practice RNs earned between $44,190 to more than $104,352.
-As a general rule, nurses with bachelor's degrees earn higher salaries, and those who work in major cities usually make more than nurses in rural areas.
+In 2013, the annual wage range for LPNs reported by the Bureau of Labor Statistics was $31,300 to $58,020 (the median wages for the bottom 10% and top 10% of earners).
+That same year, RNs and advanced practice RNs earned between $45,630 and $126,250.
+As a general rule, nurses with bachelor's or master's degrees earn higher salaries, and those who work in major cities usually make more than nurses in rural areas.

-There will always be a need for skilled surgical nurses.
-The demand for nursing services has historically increased, and with many older nurses expected to leave the workforce over the next ten years, opportunities for LPNs and RNs are projected to grow substantially - by 25 percent and 19 percent, respectively, according to the Bureau of Labor Statistics.
+There will always be a need for skilled surgical nurses, and the demand for nursing services has historically increased.
+With many older nurses expected to leave the workforce between 2012 and 2022, opportunities for LPNs and RNs are projected to grow substantially - by 25 percent and 19 percent, respectively, according to the Bureau of Labor Statistics.
 With technology and research allowing more seniors in the rapidly expanding aging population to undergo surgery for a greater number of medical conditions, the need for surgical nurses will also increase proportionally.